(Seed 🌱 + Organic Fertilizers 🌿 + Water 💧) × Time ⏳ = Healthy Organic Food 🍎🥦🌾

 Vladimir Pozdnyakov, PhD, Co-Founder & CEO | Head of Market Expansion & Business Strategy (MEBS) Department | Executive Marketing Specialist

-Vladimir was born and raised in the Samara Region of Russia.
-He earned a Bachelor of Science and Master of Science degrees from Samara State Agricultural University, followed by a PhD in Mechanical Engineering from the same institution.
+Vladimir earned a Bachelor of Science and Master of Science degrees from Samara State Agricultural University, followed by a PhD in Mechanical Engineering from the same institution.
 Later, he received an MBA from the National University in San Diego, California.
 Over the years, Vladimir has cultivated a robust global business network through his entrepreneurial ventures.

 As the Head of the Market Expansion & Business Strategy (MEBS) Department, Vladimir leads efforts in market analysis, strategic planning, international partnerships, and business development.
 With a strong foundation in engineering, science, and technology, as well as expertise in marketing, international trade (import/export), and strategic collaboration, he has successfully navigated the complexities of global markets.
 His experience also spans credit banking and finance, providing him with a well-rounded understanding of business operations and financial strategies.